- Anand and Ashwini are second generation Indian-American living with their parents, Murugan and Rajeshwari, in Schaumburg.

 When Ashwini had a stuffed nose recently, Rajeshwari put coriander, turmeric, dried ginger, peppercorn, and om seeds (chia seeds) into a pot of boiling water and had Ashwini sit over it with a blanket to steam her nasal passages.
 Their family likes to drink hot milk with turmeric and black pepper when they are sick.
-Ashwini also uses Zicam at the onset of a cold to stop the cold in its tracks- it’s a homeopathic remedy that Rajeshwari says has no negative side effects.
+Ashwini also uses Zicam at the onset of a cold to stop the cold in its tracks — it’s a homeopathic remedy that Rajeshwari says has no negative side effects.
 Anand says that when he gets a sore throat, the first thing his mom tells him to do is gargle with salt water.
 He also uses the steaming, the milk, and “basic Western medicine.”
-Rajeshwari uses a soup with horse gram lentils that instantly relieves your cold when eaten often that she learned about from a friend who is also from the same area of India.
+Rajeshwari uses a soup with horse gram lentils that instantly relieves a cold when eaten often, which she learned about from a friend who is also from the same area of India.
 Rajeshwari cracks the horse gram before cooking it into a soup with pepper and turmeric.
-Rasam is an important soup consumed for illness and is made with tomato, coriander, black pepper, ginger, garlic, and tamarind.
-They mix it up with rice to make a porridge.
+Rasam is an important soup consumed for illness and is made with tomato, coriander, black pepper, ginger, garlic, and tamarind —it is mixed up with rice to make a porridge.
 “The beauty of rasam is you can flavor it ‘n’ number of ways,” says Murugan.
-You can add extra of different ingredients to create different kinds of rasam- for example, malai (pepper) rasam or mulligatawny, ginger rasam, jeera (cumin) rasam, wheat flour rasam, and neem rasam.
+You can add extra or different ingredients to create different kinds of rasam; for example, there is malai (pepper) rasam or mulligatawny, ginger rasam, jeera (cumin) rasam, wheat flour rasam, and neem rasam.

 The Value of Neem